IWC Carré 18ct Gold, Cal.89 1952

 The watch is fitted with a new, very high quality Brandy Crocodile strap with a generic gold plated buckle which we feel suits the watch perfectly.
-However, if a different colour or different style strap is preferred, please let us know and we will do our best to provide your choice, free of charge.
+However, if a different colour or different style of strap is preferred, please let us know and we will do our best to provide your choice, free of charge.

 The Box and Papers

 Although there are no original papers with this watch, the movement, case numbers and hallmarks all match, dating the watch to 1952.
 Detailed particulars will be included with the receipt, along with our 12 months warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.